 Warmups increase blood flow, raise core temperature, and improve the pliability of muscles.
 The more pliable the muscle, the less likely for strain.

 Running through a warmup allows the body to adapt to specific movement patterns and minimize muscular imbalances.

-In order to keep the joints healthy, your muscles need to be reminded that the ligaments and tendons they work with are elastic, and they won’t tear as long as form is good and the weight is appropriately heavy (or light) for the exercise being performed.
+To keep the joints healthy, your muscles need to be reminded that the ligaments and tendons they work with are elastic, and they won’t tear as long as form is good and the weight is appropriately heavy (or light) for the exercise being performed.

-Perform all moves in succession without resting in between.
+Perform all moves in succession without resting in-between.

-1. Foam Roll: 2-3 minutes, focus on hamstrings, lats, and mid/lower back
+1. Foam roll: 2-3 minutes, focus on hamstrings, lats, and mid/lower back

-2. Overhead Squat: 1 set, 10 reps
+2. Overhead squat: 1 set, 10 reps

-3. Jump Rope: 1 minute
+3. Jump rope: 1 minute